-Everyone seems to be ditching their motorboat for a kayak for fishing.
+Everyone seems to be ditching their motorboat for a fishing kayak.
 Who wouldn’t want to access some of the best hidden honey holes?

-Kayak angling, though relatively easy, can be challenging when starting out.
+Kayak fishing, though relatively easy, can be challenging when starting out.
 If you are a beginner, here are some essential kayak fishing tips to make sure you don’t go back home empty-handed.

 1. Get the Right Kayak

 Picking out a fishing kayak is one of the most important decisions you will make.
 If you haven’t bought a kayak yet, you have a chance to get something that will serve you well as an angler.
-Most manufacturers make kayaks specifically for fishing.
-They come with rod holders, comfortable seats, trolling motor fittings, storage areas, and much more.
-You just have to choose the one that has the best features.
+Most manufacturers make kayaks specifically for kayak fishing.
+These fishing kayaks come with rod holders, comfortable seats, trolling motor fittings, storage areas, and much more.
+You just have to choose the kayak that has the best features.

-Compare different models and pick whatever is suitable for you.
+Compare different fishing kayaks and pick a kayak that is suitable for you.
 It is always advisable to go with a sit-on-top kayak.

 2. Buy a Good Paddle

-The ideal paddle should be lightweight, not too short or long, and with a big-enough blade.
+The ideal paddle for kayak fishing should be lightweight, not too short or long, and with a big-enough blade.

 Its weight will be determined by the materials used to make it.
 Plastic paddles are light and inexpensive.
 But their durability can be questionable.
 The best in terms of being lightweight is a carbon-fiber paddle.
 But be prepared to pay a little more.